mathiasandresen/uni-notes/docs/7-semester/DS/10-blockchain.md

     * But part of the money can be transferred to the same user
     * Or another public key of the same user – for privacy
 * Privacy: a real-life user can create one identity (sk,pk) each time it wants to receive money
+* When transaction is signed it is propagated to the nodes on the network
+    * It is saved in the **mempool**
+* When the transaction is added to a block onto the blockchain it is confirmed
+    * 1 level of confirmation per block above it

 ### More General Case - Scripts